paeneumbra/dotfiles/awesome/.config/awesome/README.md

 Awesome wm configuration files.

-**NOTE:** Ongoing process, it has a lot of quirks, I am still getting the hang of it.
+**NOTE:** This is a personal setup with a lot of coupling, might not work as expected for someone else.

 ## Details